 Our primary uses of cash include operating costs, such as personnel-related costs, network service provider costs, cloud infrastructure costs, facility-related spending, as well as acquisitions and investments.
-Our principal contractual and other commitments consist of obligations under our 2029 Notes and 2031 Notes, our operating leases for office space, contractual commitments to our cloud infrastructure and network service providers and our proposed minority investment in Syniverse Corporation.
-Refer to Note 8 and Note 10(a) to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for detailed discussions of our obligations and commitments related to debt, other purchase obligations and our proposed minority investment in Syniverse Corporation.
+Our principal contractual and other commitments consist of obligations under our 2029 Notes and 2031 Notes, our operating leases for office space and contractual commitments to our cloud infrastructure and network service providers.
+Refer to Note 11 and Note 13(a) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for detailed discussions of our obligations and commitments related to debt and other purchase obligations.